Updated September 16, 2020. Medical review by Albert J Hart, MD

 This phenomenon of how dietary protein helps the body retain muscle mass has been shown many times over in various studies on very low calorie diets which include adequate protein and muscle building substrates such as sodium and potassium.
 See this study, this study, and this study.

 This general "muscle wasting" assertion often comes from trainers and dietitians who really have not studied the science on muscle preservation.
 They will tell you that the brain requires at least 100 grams of carb per day and if you don't get those carbs in the diet, your body will break down your muscles to get it.
-This is true when one's diet is high carb, and no ketone bodies are available as an alternative source of brain fuel.
+This is true if one's diet is high carb, insulin and blood sugar are high, and no ketone bodies are available as an alternative source of brain fuel.

 It is true that in the initial week or so of a ketogenic diet, some of the weight loss will be water loss, as your body adapts to the new lower carb diet, and gets busy re-engineering the cellular enzymes needed to burn fat instead of carbohydrate for fuel.